-- o All TC meetings shall be conducted in compliance with Clause A.2 of ComSoc's P&Ps. - The TC shall hold at least two in-person meetings per year, one at ICC or GLOBECOM (with the possibility of remote participation by dial-in). - The TC may conduct additional meetings concurrent with flagship conferences for the TC. - Conference calls, discussions via email, and voting via email shall be conducted on an as needed basis.
+All TC business, including meetings and email voting, shall be conducted in compliance with Clause A.2 of ComSoc's P&Ps.

+The TC shall hold at least two in-person meetings per year, one at ICC or GLOBECOM (with the possibility of remote participation by dial-in).
+The TC may conduct additional meetings concurrent with flagship conferences for the TC.
+Conference calls, discussions via email, and voting via email shall be conducted on an as needed basis.